 |LE Coded PHY||Symbol rate||Error detection||Error correction||Range multiplier||PDU Length||Minimum packet time||Maximum packet time||Maximum throughput|

 |1 M symbols/s||CRC||FEC||2||0 - 257 B||720 µs||17040 µs||382 kbps|

 |1 M symbols/s||CRC||FEC||4||0 - 257 B||462 µs||4542 µs||112 kbps|

 Forward Error Correction and Pattern Mapper

-LE Coded PHYs also change the bit stream processing for TX and RX operations, and add two steps into the packet transmissions and reception.
-First of all, forward error correction is applied to the packet so that the receiver has a capability to correct bit errors upon reception of the packet and improve packet error rate.
-Secondly, a pattern mapper is applied to the packet to improve the efficiency of the communications.
+LE Coded PHYs also change the bit stream processing for TX and RX operations and add two steps into the packet transmissions and reception.
+First, forward error correction is applied to the packet so that the receiver can correct bit errors upon reception of the packet and improve packet error rate.
+Second, a pattern mapper is applied to the packet to improve the efficiency of the communications.
 The figure below shows the new bit stream PDU processing sequence.

 The FEC block converts each input bit to two output bits by convolutional error correction encoder as shown below, which means the number of bits transmitted is duplicated when FEC is applied to the packet.

 Bits from the convolutional FEC encoder are converted into P symbols in the pattern mapper.
 P value depends on the selected coding scheme.
-With S=2 the value of P=1 but if S=8 each bit from the FEC encoder gives four output bits (P=4) as indicated in the table below.
+With S=2 the value of P=1 but if S=8 each bit from the FEC encoder gives four output bits (P=4), as shown in the table below.